pantheon-systems/documentation/source/docs/guides/ssl-with-cloudflare.md

 ![CloudFlare Page Rules](/source/docs/assets/images/cloudflare-always-https.png)

-By setting up a blanket page rule to match all URLs and apply the "Always HTTPS" parameter, CloudFlare will handle redirecting users.
+By setting up a blanket page rule to match all URLs and apply the "Always HTTPS" parameter, CloudFlare redirect browsers making HTTP requests to HTTPS.

 You can also achieve this by writing your own redirection code into your `settings.php` or `wp-config.php`.
 Assuming you use one of the code blocks above which sets up a `$domain` parameter, the following should work for you: